Dresden: Organic coffeehouses

 With friendly service and a huge display of gorgeous cakes and pastries Die Kuchenglocke in Wilheminian Neustadt neighbourhood is reviving the tradition of Viennese style coffeehouses.
 Facing the beautiful, comparatively quiet square around Martin Luther church it is an extremely pleasant place to spend hours.
 The cakes are made by Dresden's furthermost organic bakery Heller, a true German bakery which was one of the first organic ice-cream makers in Germany.
 The young Heller generation running this beautiful cafe cum confectioner's shop proudly exclaim on the shop window's front that they are organic.
 Even if you have little time step by and have an ice-cream to go (1.50 EUR per scoop) or shop for sweets to take away.

-The Hellers also fill the gap that nearby Cafe Continental at the crossroad Görlitzer Straße/Louisenstraße left when they stopped serving organic breakfast about two years ago: At the Kuchenglocke you can have breakfast all day long, too, and all organic.
+The Hellers also fill the gap that nearby Cafe Continental at the crossroad Görlitzer Straße/Louisenstraße left when they stopped serving organic breakfast about three years ago: At the Kuchenglocke you can have breakfast all day long, too, and all organic.
 To have breakfast on late weekend mornings it's however advisable to order a table in advance as the place usually is quite crowded at that time.
 They also serve lunch.
 If you travel with kids head for the room hidden behind the bakery counter -- you'll find toys and books and a pleasant sofa there.

 Not far away, on Bautzner Straße, you will find Phoenix Kaffeerösterei, a small-scale coffee roaster cum coffee bar furnished in coffee-coloured wood -- ideal for the recreational sip of Italian style coffee.
 Their coffee is fairly traded, yet not organically certified, although they had organic coffee when they started up in 2006.
 The milk for a latte or New Zealand style Flat White however is organic.
 Mind you that their opening hours are quite restricted, usually to Friday and Saturday, but they often keep closed on Saturdays, too.